 in Christ Jesus our Lord.

-Following new guidance from the government and the diocese, St Mary's, Eaton Bray will be open for private prayer on Sundays 11-4 and Wednesdays 10-4.
+St Mary's, Eaton Bray is also open for private prayer on Wednesdays 10-4.
 Please read the notices inside the church.

 All Saints, Dagnall will remain closed until further notice.